 Our courses are very tightly scheduled and there are 4 labs at different locations on the campus.
 A second technician with overlap during the busiest lab times could ensure fast, smooth turnaround.
 In addition, we know that faculty contact time with students is one of the most important ingredients for student success and one of the major support systems within the entire guided pathways concept (major college goal).
 We have mostly part time faculty who work regular jobs during the day, or who are working at multiple colleges and are barely making it from one place to the next, if they have to spend their time setting up equipment when they arrive for their class, that takes time away from their ability to interact with students.
 It would be more effective from the perspective of student success and retention to have part time faculty working with students before and after class, then prepping or taking down equipment.
-This is especially important because our faculty do not have paid office hours in addition to their teaching hours.
-This is also a problem during unsupported daytime lectures in which faculty must take time out of class or student interactions to set-up and take-down their own demos.
+This is problem during unsupported daytime lectures in which faculty must take time out of class or student interactions to set-up and take-down their own demos.

-• Care and Maintenance of Expensive and Fragile Equipment
+Care and Maintenance of Expensive and Fragile Equipment